How to Get All Shiny Eevee Evolutions: The Definitive Pokémon GO Guide

 Repeatable Evolution Methods for After the Nickname Trick

 Once you’ve used the one-time nickname for an evolution, you need sustainable methods to obtain more.
-These repeatable techniques are essential for building your collection of shiny Eeveelutions and work reliably in 2026.
+These repeatable techniques are essential for building your collection of shiny Eeveelutions and work reliably.

 For Vaporeon, Jolteon, and Flareon, the evolution is completely random after the nickname trick has been used.
 There is no repeatable method to control which of these three you get.